basecamp/handbook/orgchart.md

 ### QA

-Before we ship a new feature, **Michael Berger** and **Ann Goliak** are our resident bug squashers.
-Their job is to break things so we know what needs fixing.
-They run rolling tests on all web and mobile versions of Basecamp for quality control.
-Few things ship without their stamp of quality approval.
+Before we ship a new feature, **Michael Berger** is our resident bug squasher.
+His job is to break things so we know what needs fixing.
+He runs rolling tests on all web and mobile versions of Basecamp for quality control.
+Few things ship without his stamp of quality approval.

 ### The REWORK Podcast